-In 2007, MUVE volunteers began restoring other types of habitats besides mangroves, including freshwater wetlands, dune habitat and coastal hardwood hammocks, beginning with the freshwater source of the Oleta River, Miami-Dade County’s last free flowing river.
+In 2007, MUVE volunteers began restoring other types of habitats aside from mangroves, including freshwater wetlands, dune habitat and coastal hardwood hammocks.
+They began with the freshwater source of the Oleta River, Miami-Dade County’s last free flowing river.
 Other restoration efforts followed, at Oleta River State Park, Virginia Key and R. Hardy Matheson Preserve, funded by federal, corporate and private foundation grants.
-Today, over 7,500 volunteers have restored more than 25 acres of coastal habitats.
+Today, over 8,000 volunteers have restored more than 25 acres of coastal habitats.

-R. Hardy Matheson Preserve is an 813-acre public land in Southeast Miami-Dade County just south of Matheson Hammock Park on Biscayne Bay.
+Hardy Matheson Preserve is an 813-acre public land in southeast Miami-Dade County, just south of Matheson Hammock Park on Biscayne Bay.

 Highland Oaks Park, in northern Miami-Dade County, contains the freshwater wetland that feeds the Oleta River—the only remaining natural river in Miami-Dade County, designated “Outstanding Florida Water.”